The Hemingway Hoax

-The Hemingway Hoax is a short novel by science fiction writer Joe Haldeman.
+The Hemingway Hoax is a 1990 short novel by science fiction writer Joe Haldeman.
 It weaves together a story of an attempt to produce a fake Ernest Hemingway manuscript with themes concerning time travel and parallel worlds.
 A shorter version of the book won both a Hugo Award and a Nebula Award for Best Novella in 1991 (for stories in 1990).

+A literary scholar decides to create a forged copy of Hemingway's missing first novel.
+He unwittingly interferes with a destined nuclear war which was influenced by Hemingway's stories.
+The scholar consequently experiences multiple deaths as he keeps shifting between parallel timeline.

 Plot summary

-In 1921, Hemingway's writing career suffered a setback when his first wife, Hadley, lost a bag containing the manuscript and all the carbon copies of his first novel as well as most of the short stories he had so far written on a Parisian train.
+In 1921, Hemingway's writing career suffered a setback when his first wife, Hadley Richardson, lost a bag containing the manuscript and all the carbon copies of his first novel as well as most of the short stories he had so far written on a Parisian train.
 Since that time there has been speculation about the nature of the novel and whether the manuscript survived and may turn up one day.